Paternity Leave

 You are responsible for ensuring that you follow the correct notification process.
 All absences should be covered by a MATB1 certificate which is provided to the pregnant partner by the Midwife/Doctor at around 20 weeks into the pregnancy or Matching Certificate supplied by the Adoption Agency.

-You should inform your manager and the Absence Team by completing the application form no later than the end of the 15th week before the expected week of childbirth (EWC)/child’s placement or as soon as reasonably practicable.
+You should inform your manager and the Absence Team by completing the application form Paternity Leave Application Form 2020 no later than the end of the 15th week before the expected week of childbirth (EWC)/or within seven days of notification of the child’s placement with the primary adopted or as soon as reasonably practicable.
 It is recognised that in many cases it will be difficult to predict exactly when the leave is required, but staff wishing to take Paternity Leave should inform their Line Manager as soon as possible of the likely dates of their absence.

 Within individual conditions of service, and subject to all qualifying conditions (see paternity pay flowchart), the basic provisions applying to leave and pay are as follows:

-• Employees who have a qualifying relationship with a pregnant woman or an expected child are entitled to take unpaid time off work to accompany that pregnant woman at up to two antenatal appointments.
+- Employees who have a qualifying relationship with a pregnant biological parent or an expected child are entitled to take unpaid time off work to accompany that pregnant biological parent at up to two antenatal appointments.

 To qualify for statutory paternity pay you must: